-When Priya Amin's seven-year-old son handed her a drawing last month, her first instinct was to respond with a standard reply of "ohh that’s so cute!"
-However, when she took a closer look at the sketch, she was left at a loss for words as she realized it was a heartbreaking depiction of their interaction ten minutes ago.
+When Priya Amin's 7-year-old son handed her a drawing, her first instinct was to respond with a standard reply of "ohh, that’s so cute!"
+However, when she took a closer look at the sketch, she was left at a loss for words as she realized it was a heartbreaking depiction of their interaction 10 minutes earlier.
 It showed a parent at work and a child looking on and asking "Mommy are you done?"
 The mother, seated before a laptop, responds "No," without looking back.
 "I actually looked at it, and it broke my heart," Amin told Good Morning America.
 "Well, it sort of warmed and broke my heart at the same time."

 Upon sharing the image with her colleagues, the mom-of-two was encouraged to write a blog post about the incident.
 "I chose to share the blog originally via a LinkedIn post because I knew this was something universally felt by parents everywhere right now, and we’re all feeling like we’re shouldering this alone," she explained to Scary Mommy.
 The picture hit close to home for thousands of parents who've been precariously juggling their personal and professional lives ever since the Coronavirus pandemic changed life as we knew it.

 A cousin of mine talked about work-life balance recently.
 She said that it doesn’t exist...and I totally agree!
 We should view it as work-life acceptance!!
 Makes sense to me...and makes it easier as well!— Tabitha Griffin (@tabigriffin) January 7, 2021